flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_execution.rst

 Retrieves all the executions with filters.
 ::

-  bin/flytectl get execution -p flytesnacks -d development --filter.field-selector="execution.phase in (FAILED;SUCCEEDED),execution.duration<200"
+  bin/flytectl get execution -p flytesnacks -d development --filter.fieldSelector="execution.phase in (FAILED;SUCCEEDED),execution.duration<200"

 Retrieves all the execution with limit and sorting.
 ::

-   bin/flytectl get execution -p flytesnacks -d development --filter.sort-by=created_at --filter.limit=1 --filter.asc
+   bin/flytectl get execution -p flytesnacks -d development --filter.sortBy=created_at --filter.limit=1 --filter.asc

 Retrieves all the execution within project and domain in yaml format